dOrgTech/the-graph-mutations-spec/README.md

 Moving onto the [./dapp](./dapp) folder...

-## Step 1: Download Mutation Resolvers
+## Step 1: Download Mutations Module
 The resolver's module could be installed via a 3rd party repository, for instance npmjs.com.
 This site would be listed in the `mutations.yaml` file's `repository` property:
 `npm i --save gravatar-mutations`